OlooAllaN/Pomodoro-ui/README.md

  Pomodoro is a productivity hack that allows you to break down wok in intervals of 25 minutes separated by short breaks.

 ## Getting Started
  Due to .NET Framework deployment issues.
-The ui has been broken out into a different git project in order to show case the ui.
+The application has been broken out into a different git projects in order to show case the ui.
  Click this [pomodoro](https://olooallan.github.io/Pomodoro-ui/Index.html) link to be directed to the ui For the full git hub project repository Go to [Pomodoro Timer](https://github.com/OlooAllaN/Pomodoro-Timer).This repository contains the full project architecture.